 Canadians Working Abroad Permanently

 A Canadian who is permanently working abroad must determine their residency status.
+Getting this determination right early is the foundation of every tax decision you will make as a non-resident.
 The CRA looks at three primary factors when determining residency status:

-1. The first is where your permanent home is located.
+- The first is where your permanent home is located

-2. The second, is where your partner and children live.
+- The second is where your partner and children live

 Let’s take the example of Alex, who left Canada to work and live in the United States.
 His permanent home is in the United States.
 His wife and child are in the United States and Alex himself lives in the United States.
 In this case, Alex is clearly a non-resident of Canada.